 This 'staying within the rules of the game' represents a framework for moral evaluation, but as Friedman suggests, profits are the primary concern of a business.
-But at what costs?
-Keller (2007) suggests it is this attitude to business has left society with a negative ethical base, without consideration of the social costs of private enterprise.
+So is business moral or amoral?

-To a greater extent, we now live in an age where ethical values and moral codes are becoming part of the manifestos of organisations.
+We consider aspects of social enterprise in arguing a case that there is a moral duty in business beyond economic rules.
+Keller (2007) suggests that regarding business as an economic activity has left society with a negative ethical base, ignoring consideration of the social costs of private enterprise.
+Concurrently, we now live in an age where ethical values and moral codes are becoming part of the manifestos of organisations.
 This is particularly true in social enterprises where the primary purpose of organisations is focussed on the 'social' (Pearce, 2003).
-The 'social', in the social enterprise context, extends to environmental and social action organisations in which utopian moral and higher ground ethical positions are taken to have greater legitimacy than other forms of private, for private profit, businesses.
-This higher ground claim, it is argued in this paper, forms part of the defining characteristics of social enterprise.
-A better understanding of these claims will make a significant contribution to understanding and developing the sector.
+The 'social', in the social enterprise context, extends to environmental and social action organisations in which utopian moral and higher ground ethical positions are taken to have greater legitimacy than in other forms of forprivate-profit businesses.
+This higher ground claim, it is argued in this paper, forms one of the defining characteristics of social enterprise.
+A better understanding of this claim will make a significant contribution to understanding and developing the sector.

 Ethical capital was first brought to the authors' attentions during the opening plenary at Voice 07 (the Social Enterprise Coalition's 'trade fair' for the sector).
-Voice brings together people that work around and in social enterprise.
 The opening plenary included a rousing speech by Tim Smit.
 His organisation, The Eden Project, has transformed the land and environment in a corner of England's South West and he is further seen as one of the country's leading social entrepreneurs.
 The Eden Project is described as a 'living theatre of plants and people', an attraction site that includes landscapes, plants and much more.
 In his speech, Smit claims (SEC, 2007);